Going on for as long as it has and with Loads and Loads of Characters, it's no surprise that the fans would have some favorites.

-- Centipeetle has been in demand for another appearance after her reintroduction in "Monster Buddies".
+- Centipeetle was in demand for another appearance after her reintroduction in "Monster Buddies".
 Her endearingly gross design and adorable dog-like behavior, coupled with her touching sacrifice to protect Steven won her many fans.
 Helped along is that she was the first tragic element depicted onscreen that couldn't be resolved at the end of the episode, establishing the first of the show's darker storylines.
-Her popularity furtherincreased after "Monster Reunion", which showcased her partially uncorrupted form and her tragic backstory.
+Her popularity further increased after "Monster Reunion", which showcased her partially uncorrupted form and her tragic backstory.
 Many were somewhat disappointed that she didn't appear after "Change Your Mind", despite getting a redesign.

-- While the Famethyst in general are loved by many, Skinny and Carnelian, being the most identifiable members of the Beta Kindergarten (besides Jasper), who give our first sign that Homeworld Gems aren't all just enemies of Earth and there's a rebellion brewing right beneath the Diamonds.
+- While the Famethyst in general are loved by many, Skinny and Carnelian, being the most stand-out members of the Beta Kindergarten Gems (besides Jasper), are usually given more spotlight in fanwork than their cubby-mates.
 8XJ is also highly popular among the Amethysts of the group.

-- Whilst met with very mixed reception initially when screenshots of her design were shown by Cartoon Network, the snobby, arrogant and sadistic Aquamarine became a fan favorite after her episodes were first seen in full, simply due to how blatantly, entertainingly bitchy she is, and due to her not being, in any capacity, able to be reasoned with.
-The end of "Stuck Together" potentially hinting at her having a soft side helped matters too.
+- The snobby, arrogant and sadistic Aquamarine became a fan favorite after her episodes were first seen in full, simply due to how blatantly, entertainingly bitchy she is, and due to her not being, in any capacity, able to be reasoned with.
+The end of "Stuck Together" potentially hinting at her having a soft side in spite of this helped matters too.

 - Blue/Defense Zircon quickly gained a following for her awkwardness and exasperation, but for also being the first character in the entire series to notice and reveal the inconsistencies in Pink Diamond's shattering.
 Being voiced by comedy goddess Amy Sedaris doesn't hurt either.